 Prices at Amazon can change at a moment's notice, so it's always best to go there and check the price.
-You can click here to go to Amazon and see how much it costs.
+You can click here to check availability and the current price at Amazon.

 Verdict: Should I buy an Excalibur 3926TB?

 If you want a superior quality dehydrator with a large capacity that's going to last for years, then yes, you should buy one of these.

 Sure, it's more expensive than Nesco and Presto, but the Excalibur has so much more to offer.

 And this isn't the most expensive dehydrator you can get, either.
 In fact, it's affordable for most people, and it can save you a lot of money in the long run.
 Making your own healthy snacks and preserving food is going to help you cut your food budget.

 It also has a fantastic 10-year warranty, so there's basically no risk.

 The only downside is that it's big.
 If you truly don't have the space for it, then you might not be happy with it.

 But overall, I think you'd find that it's a great machine, and it's worth the extra money.

 If the Excalibur 3926T sounds like the dehydrator for you, go order one today.
 You could be dehydrating your own food next week!